Papierkorb/bindgen/README.md

 ## The Graph

 An important data structure used throughout the program is *the graph*.
-Code-wise, it's represented by `Graph::Node` (And its sub-classes).
+Code-wise, it's represented by `Graph::Node` and its sub-classes.
 The nodes can contain child nodes, making it a hierarchical structure.

 This allows to represent (almost) arbitrary structures as defined by the user configuration.

-Say, we're wrapping `GreetLib`.
+Say we're wrapping `GreetLib`.
 As any library, it comes with a bunch of classes (`Greeter` and `Listener`), enums  (`Greetings`, `Type`) and other stuff like constants (`PORT`).
 The configuration file could look like this: